This post may contain affiliate links. Please read our disclosure policy.

 Reheating: Sourdough bread is great at room temperature but you can also reheat slices in the toaster or the entire loaf in the oven (350°F for 5-10 minutes).

-In a large mixing bowl add the flour, instant sourdough yeast, and salt.
-Slowly add the warm water (105-110 degrees F) and stir well until a dough forms.
-If you need to add some water for dry spots or left over flour add a tablespoon at a time.
+- In a large mixing bowl mix instant sourdough yeast and salt.
+Slowly add the warm water (105-110 degrees F) and stir well.
+Let sit to "bloom" for a couple od minutes, then stir in the flour until a dough forms.
+If you need to add some water for dry spots or leftover flour add a tablespoon at a time.